 Negative reviews stop 40% of consumers wanting to use business, and you will fail to receive these prospective customers.
 People will look for more information to confirm their buying decision.
 So if you have good ratings, you’ll stand a better chance at making it as someone’s final choice.

-Whether you sell products, offer services, or treat patients, you must manage your online reputation properly.
+Whether you sell products, offer services, treat patients, or are considering selling your own business, you must manage your online reputation properly.
 Do not let an occasional mistake affect your business.
 And do not allow your competitors, disgruntled employees, or a once in a blue moon angry customer affect your business negatively.

 The worst thing you can say is that you are the only products or services out there in the market.
 There are 1,673,535,333 websites on the web according to Netcraft’s October 2018 Web Server Survey and approximately 380 new websites are created every minute.
 Meaning at any moment, someone might create a brand new company (just like yours) and do a better job.